IBM-Cloud/ansible-collection-ibm/docs/ibm_is_dedicated_host_group.rst

   zone (True, str, None)
     (Required for new resource) The globally unique name of the zone this dedicated host group will reside in.

+  name (False, str, None)
+    The unique user-defined name for this dedicated host group.
+If unspecified, the name will be a hyphenated list of randomly-selected words.

   id (False, str, None)